absimas/VideoClipper/README.md

         	}
         */

-**Note:** Code in step 3 needs to be uncommented only if:
+**Note:** Code in step 3 needs to be uncommented only when:
 - You're compiling for the first time (and lib still doesn't exist)
-- When you change native code, i.e. `vc.c`
+- You change native source code, i.e. `vc.c`

 ## Functionality
 Currently the app can accomplish the following: